We create vibrant and inclusive learning and teaching environment grounded in scholarship, research, and professional practice.

 Centre for Interdisciplinary Research on Social Interaction

-The Centre for Interdisciplinary Reserach on Social Interaction (CROS) aims to gather and house an interdisciplinary grouping of researchers from across NTU interested in the phenomenon of social interaction.
+The Centre for Interdisciplinary Research on Social Interaction (CROS) is an interdisciplinary grouping of researchers from across NTU interested in the phenomenon of social interaction.

 Centre for Research in Applied Cognition and Neuroscience

 Researchers from the Centre for Research in Applied Cognition and Neuroscience (CRACN) use behavioural and neuroimaging techniques to further fundamental theoretical knowledge of cognitive and neural processes and apply this to understanding performance in everyday tasks.